What to Expect

 The end of the massage

 The therapist will leave the room to wash her hands and allow you to slowly get up and get dressed in privacy.
-There is water to drink and when you are ready to check out the therapist will ask how you feel - not for validation of their skills- but to ascertain your state of being after the session, any feedback you have and to discuss goals for next session.
+There is water to drink and when you are ready to check out the therapist will ask how you feel - not for validation of their skills- but to ascertain your progress after the session.

 Health Benefits of Massage Therapy/Body Work